xu-chiheng/Note/Tool/patch/llvm/README.txt

 Fix build error by Clang due to the conflict of CIndexer.cpp and mm_malloc.h.
 In mm_malloc.h, _WIN32 and __CYGWIN__ can't both be defined, but CIndexer.cpp define both.
 Override Cygwin's buggy getpagesize() to Win32 computePageSize().

+cygwin-CGCall.h.patch
+Reduced number of inline elements of CallArgList.
+This fix bootstraping on Cygwin, using GCC 13.2.0 as stage 0 compiler.
+It seems that the size of this type can't be larger than a unknown limit.

 In file included from /cygdrive/e/Note/Tool/llvm/clang/tools/libclang/CIndexer.cpp:35: